I have been thinking about a parable. The Parable of the Cracked Pot. The parable helps me to embrace the beauty of my flaws.

-In the event that you have also struggled with feeling like a cracked pot, I would invite you to read the parable.
+In the event that you have a difficulty embracing the beauty of your flaws, I would invite you to read the Parable of the Cracked Pot.

 The Cracked Pot